 Costs of a permit

-The permit for gorilla tracking is 600 USD, quit a lot of money.
-With I can say that it is worth every cent, not only because you will get really close to the gorillas, but also because they put a lot of time, effort and money in to the protection of the gorillas.
+The permit for gorilla tracking is 600 USD, quite a lot of money.
+With I can say that it is worth every cent, not only because you will get really close to the gorillas, but also because they put a lot of time, effort and money into the protection of the gorillas.
 In that 600 USD is also the entry fee for the park, the trackers, rangers and the guide included.
 The only thing that can raise up the price is the tip for the guide.
 But this is not obligated and can be as high as you want.

 My track to the gorillas

 But all the effort will be worth it.
 After the briefing and meeting, you guide you will be driven to the place where the hiking will start.
 The starting points depending on the family you are going to.
 This to limit the hiking time as much as possible.
 Our group went to the Kahungye family.
 We started in the middle of a village from where we went to the countryside and after 45 minutes we entered Bwindi Impenetrable National park after crossing a little river.
 From on this point, it became tough, really tough.
 Or you are climbing on the stiff hillside, which is slippery because there was a lot of rain in the past few days or you are descending on a stiff hillside, which is slippery as well.
 Every few seconds there was a little scream in our train of people because somebody slipped away in the mud.
 I can proudly say that I managed to stay on my feet the whole time!

 The first glimpse of the gorilla family